rails/rails/guides/source/upgrading_ruby_on_rails.md

 #### Allow Configuration of Action Mailer Queue Name

 The default mailer queue name is `mailers`.
 This configuration option allows you to globally change the queue name.
-Set the following in your config.
+Set the following in your config:

     config.action_mailer.deliver_later_queue_name = :new_queue_name